AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 `kgrid_opt` and `1_relax` store information about the k-point density and the first (and only) step of geometry optimization respectively.
 By looking at the logs we see that the k-point density is already converged at a density of 1.0, and Si needs only slight optimizations to its starting geometries.

-The `analysis/` directory only have information about the `phonopy` calculations because the optimizations do not have any post-processing steps that need to be stored locally.
+The `analysis/` directory only has information about the `phonopy` calculations because the optimizations do not have any post-processing steps that need to be stored locally.
-Compare the DOS and bandstructure to those calculated in the [previous tutorial](../0_phonopy) by running
+Compare the DOS and bandstructure to those calculated in the [previous tutorial](1_phonopy.md) by running

 ```
 vibes output phonopy -bs --dos
 ```